The Bill of Rights £2 coin was introduced in 1989, but how much is the coin worth today if you are lucky enough to find one?

 After the Glorious Revolution in 1688, King James II of England had been overthrown.
 This “Bloodless Revolution” was led by William III of England.

 In 1689, Prince William and Queen Mary accepted the Declaration of Rights prior to being offered the throne.
 The legal document stated basic civil rights and also dictated the process of the inheritance of the Crown.

 This act shifted the balance of power from the Crown to Parliament and changed the course of British political history.
 It is still in effect to this day and is referred to in cases in the UK and throughout the Commonwealth.

 Two versions of the coin were issued.
 One was an English version, and the other a Scottish one.
 The English version celebrates the Bill of Rights.
 Whereas, the Scottish version celebrates the Claim of Rights.

-The Declaration of Rights adopted a Claim of Right which largely corresponds to the Bill of Rights in England.
+The Declaration of Rights adopted a Claim of Rights (commemorated on another £2 coin) which largely corresponds to the Bill of Rights in England.
 In Scotland, William and Mary were recognized as King and Queen by the Convention of Estates on April 11, 1689.